 Complainant submitted its original Complaint in English.
-In its email dated October 19, 2023, and amended Complaint, Complainant submitted its request that the language of the proceeding should be English.
+In its Complaint, Complainant submitted its request that the language of the proceeding should be English.
 According to the information received from the Registrar, the language of the Registration Agreement for the Domain Name is Chinese.